benjaminhlina/ecotox/README.md

 When using this package please cite the following publicaiton:

-Hlina, B.L., Birceanu, O., Tessier, L.R., Robinson, C.,  Muhametsafina, A., Bragg, L.M, Servos, M.R. *In Preperation*.
+Hlina, B.L., Birceanu, O., Tessier, L.R., Robinson, C.,  Muhametsafina, A., Bragg, L.M, Servos, M.R. *In Preparation*.
 Changes in the sensitivity of piscicide in an invasive species.
 Environmental Science & Technology.